liferay-search/liferay-docs/en/developer/customization/articles/99-customization-with-ext/02-customizing-core-functionality-with-ext/05-deploying-an-ext-plugin.markdown

 [TOC levels=1-4]

-Deploying an Ext plugin is similar to deploying any other @product@ project.
+Deploying an Ext plugin is similar to deploying any other @sharepoint@ project.
 For example, you'll step through deploying an Ext plugin in Liferay Workspace.

 1. From your Ext plugin root folder, run `blade deploy` (Gradle or Maven) or